Free local things to do in Hereford and Worcester

 Belmont Haywood Country Park Selected areas of this lovely 18-acre wild grassland site have been mown to allow children and families space to play games such as football or rounders.
 There is a small play area with equipment for younger children to enjoy, picnic benches and places to sit all around the park.
 The Belmont pool has visits from swans, moorhens, a variety of ducks and other waterfowl, even the occasional heron.
 You may even spot terrapins basking in the sunshine when the weather is warm.
 Recently restored footways meander across and around the park and allow access for people to enjoy the area whether on foot, on a bicycle, in a pushchair or on a mobility scooter.
 Car parking is available off Waterfield Road.

 Hereford Museum and Art Gallery is located in Broad Street, Hereford, near the Cathedral.
 Housed in a splendid Victorian Gothic building (can you spot the carved monkeys?) the museum has been exhibiting artefacts and works of fine and decorative art connected with the local area since 1874.
 Check their website for exhibition and opening details.
+The Black and White House Museum is in the centre of Hereford, and is a remarkably well preserved example of a 17th Century timber-framed building.
+Its easily within walking distance of the main museum and art gallery.
+Children get in free, and there are usually activities for them to enjoy during the school holidays.

 Worcester City Art Gallery and Museum is housed in the heart of Worcester, in an elegant Victorian building, and offers something for all the family to enjoy.
 Check their website to find out about the special exhibitions, events and activities they hold throughout the year.